BNSC1/android-notes/README.md

 5. Generate reports
 6. Preload data

+In `LiveData`, `setValue()` must be called from main thread, while `postValue()` can be used to update from background thread, however if it is invoked multiple times before the main thread executes, only the latest posted value may be observed

 ## Architecture

 Model: models, local/remove data source and repository.
 Represents the data and the business logic of the Android Application.